soda480/l2term/README.md

 #### [example2](https://github.com/soda480/l2term/blob/main/examples/example2.py)

-Initially create an empty list then use document generator to add sentences to the list at random indexes.
-As sentences are updated within the list the respective line in the terminal is updated as well.
+Initially create an empty list then add sentences to the list at random indexes.
+As sentences are updated within the list the respective line in the terminal is updated.
 Also show how the terminal behaves when items are added to and removed from the list.

 <details><summary>Code</summary>